MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/visualize-traces.md

 ### View your generative AI spans and traces

-From Azure AI studio project, you can also open your custom dashboard that provides you with insights specifically to help you monitor your generative AI application.
+From Azure AI Foundry project, you can also open your custom dashboard that provides you with insights specifically to help you monitor your generative AI application.

 In this Azure Workbook, you can view your Gen AI spans and jump into the Azure Monitor **End-to-end transaction details view** view to deep dive and investigate.